CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ![Box coordinates](figures/box-coordinates.jpg)

-For `region` bounding volumes, the coordinates are interpreted in Cartographic space.
+For `region` bounding volumes, the coordinates are interpreted in Cartographic space, as desribed in [the 1.0 specification](https://github.com/CesiumGS/3d-tiles/tree/master/specification#region).
 That is:

 | Coordinate | Positive Direction |
 |---|---|